google/orbit/README.md

 ## Features

-- Dynamic Instrumentation (No Code Change Required)
+- Dynamic Instrumentation (no code change required)
-- Robust Sampling
+- Callstack Sampling
 - Wine/Proton Mixed-Callstack Profiling
 - Thread Scheduling and Dependency Tracing
 - Memory Tracing
-- GPU Driver Tracepoints (AMD Only)
+- GPU Driver Tracepoints (AMD only)
-- Vulkan Debug Label and Command Buffer Tracing (AMD Only)
+- Vulkan Debug Label and Command Buffer Tracing (AMD only)
 - Manual Instrumentation
 - Source Code and Disassembly View
 - Remote Profiling
-- Fast Debug Symbol Parsing
+- Debug Symbol Parsing
 - Full Serialization of Captured Data
-- ...

 ### Note

 Orbit is undergoing a major overhaul.
 The focus has now shifted to the Linux version.
 Windows local profiling is currently only supported partially and major features, such as dynamic instrumentation, are not yet implemented.
-It is possible however to profile Linux executable from a Windows UI instance.
+It is possible however to profile Linux executables from a Windows UI instance.
 For Windows local profiling, please use the released [binaries](https://github.com/google/orbit/releases).